zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 _(Update, this entry was added after publishing)_

-[Thomas A. Powell notes that in June 2016](https://fosstodon.org/@thomasapowell/109819540720439366), React’s home page was changed to remove copy touting the performance benefits of Virtual DOM with a pivot to a focus on efficiency benefits instead.
+[Thomas A. Powell notes that in June 2016](https://fosstodon.org/@thomasapowell/109819540720439366), React’s home page was changed to remove copy touting the performance benefit of Virtual DOM with a pivot to a focus on efficiency instead.

 Prior to this change it declared: